 Green Star Products Signs Covid-19 Distribution Contract

 /EIN News/ -- SALT LAKE CITY, UT, Dec.
-11, 2020 (GLOBE NEWSWIRE) -- Today, Joseph LaStella, President of Green Star Products, Inc. (OTC: GSPI) announced he has signed a Distribution Contract with Biotech Research, LLC, to market/sell their Broad-Spectrum Antiviral Product, called Viro Spectrum Shield (VSS), in several South American countries.
+14, 2020 (GLOBE NEWSWIRE) -- Last Friday, December 11, 2020, Joseph LaStella, President of Green Star Products, Inc. (OTC: GSPI) announced he signed a Distribution Contract with Biotech Research, LLC, to market/sell their Broad-Spectrum Antiviral Product, called Viro Spectrum Shield (VSS), in several South American countries.

 VSS has been tested by a US Federally Accredited Laboratory and has been successfully proven to inhibit SARS-CoV-2 (Covid-19) virus in vitro.